top of page

 Speech-Language Pathologist & SLP Practice Lead

 Mary provides clinical services to adults and children at Shoreline.
-Mary has worked as a Speech Pathologist since 2013, starting her career in Calgary, and moving back to Nova Scotia in 2019.
+Mary has worked as a speech-language pathologist since 2013, starting her career in Calgary, and moving back to Nova Scotia in 2019.
 She has a Bachelor's degree in Psychology and Linguistics from the University of Ottawa and a Masters degree in Speech Language Pathology from the University of Alberta.
 She is Clinically Certified with Speech-Language and Audiology Canada.

 In addition to her clinical work, Mary has mentored Speech Pathology and Speech Pathology Assistant students through the University of Alberta, the University of British Columbia, and Medicine Hat College.